• Skip to main content

 • 1 kg parsnips

-• 2 tablespoon dijon mustard
+• 2 tbsp dijon mustard

 • 2 tbsp maple syrup

-• 1 tablespoon olive oil
+• 1 tbsp olive oil

 • pinch salt

-• fresh thyme for serving (optional)
+• fresh thyme for serving, (optional)

 Instructions